travetto/travetto/module/auth/README.md

    * @param defaultIfEmpty If no perms passed, default to empty */
   /**
+   * Build a permission checker off of an include, and exclude set *
+   * @param include Which permissions to include
+   * @param exclude Which permissions to exclude
+   * @param matchAll Whether not all permissions should be matched */ static permissionChecker(include: Iterable<string>, exclude: Iterable<string>, mode: 'all' | 'any' = 'any') ;
+  /**
+   * Build a permission checker off of an include, and exclude set *
+   * @param include Which permissions to include
+   * @param exclude Which permissions to exclude
+   * @param matchAll Whether not all permissions should be matched */ static checkPermissions(permissions: Iterable<string>, include: Iterable<string>, exclude: Iterable<string>, mode: 'all' | 'any' = 'any') ;
+  /**
    * Generate a hash for a given value
    *
    * @param value Value to hash